-NURS 977/979: NURS 977 (Qualitative Methods): which examines the philosophical orientation and methods of qualitative techniques including grounded theory and phenomenology, consideration of research designs, ethical issues, issues of rigor, data collection, and analysis, and NURS 979 (Qualitative Analysis) which emphasizes the work of analysis and interpretation.
-Students apply relevant qualitative techniques to their own data qualitative traditions (e.g., ethnography, grounded theory, etc...)
+NURS 977/979: NURS 977 (Qualitative Methods): which examines the philosophicalorientation and methods of qualitative techniques including grounded theory and phenomenology, consideration of research designs, ethical issues, issues of rigor, data collection, and analysis, and NURS 979 (Qualitative Analysis) which emphasizes the work of analysis and interpretation.
+Students apply relevant qualitative techniques to their own data

+Typically students take the first course during the fall of one year and the second one during the following year (a full year later).
+The second one is only offered every other spring.
+NURS 977 delves into the philosophical underpinnings for qualitative work and talks about different qualitative traditions (e.g., ethnography, grounded theory, etc...)
 There is a good deal of reading of qualitative work throughout.
 There is some attention (but not a lot) to data collection.
 NURS 979 is about analysis approaches and practicing coding- learning through doing.
 While students do use qualitative software, it is not taught in the class itself.
 While still introductory in nature, both classes are time-intensive.

-Typically students take the first course during the fall of one year and the second one during the following year (a full year later).
-The second one is only offered every other spring.
-NURS 977 delves into the philosophical underpinnings for qualitative work and talks about different